lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-mechanics.md

 Aiming givs a +3 bonus to attack the next turn.
 Spending more than one turn aiming does not increase the modifier, and the modifier is lost if you switch targets.

-## Suppress
+## Suppress and Distract

-Suppression is resolved by making an attack roll as normal, with a defense of a Composure Roll instead of the normal defense skill.
-If the attack “hits”, no damage is done but it applies a number of stress points equal to 2 plus the difference between the attacker and defender’s roll results.
+Suppression and distraction are both resolved by making an attack roll as normal, with a defense of a Composure Roll instead of the normal defense skill.
+If the attack “hits”, no damage is done but a penalty is applied.

+For suppression, the penalty applies a number of stress points equal to 2 plus the difference between the attacker and defender’s roll results.

 For example: Bruno fires his pistol to suppress Tom.
 Bruno rolls a 3 Hits and Tom rolls 1, giving a difference of 2.
 This inflicts 4 stress points on Tom.

 A fully automatic or explosive weapon can suppress up to 3 targets in a single turn.
 Each target requires a separate attack and defense roll.

+For distraction, there's a distract penalty (separate from suppression) equal to the difference between the attacker and defender’s roll results.

+Suppression penalties apply to attacks only.
+Distraction penalties apply to both attacks _and_ defense.

 ## Subdue and Escape